Key Highlights

 How ITIL 4 Supports Continuous Improvement in Release Management

-ITIL 4 enhances continuous improvement in release management by integrating it into a broader value creation framework and emphasizing iterative enhancements.
+ITIL 4 enhances continuous improvement in release management while integrating it into a broader value creation framework and emphasizing iterative enhancements.
 Here’s how:

 1. Holistic Value Creation